lukeapie/creating-change/pages/wegmans.md

 ## Role as a retailer
 With these goals in mind, retailier Wegmans has established its waste-eliminating guidelines as outlined by the EPA.
 The retailer says it follows a three-pronged approach of "reduce, reuse, recycle".

-From their efforts beginning in 2016, most notably, Wegmans has rolled out these sustainablilty iniatives company-wide to help reduce food waste in the communities inw hich they operate.
+From their efforts beginning in 2016, most notably, Wegmans has rolled out these sustainablilty iniatives company-wide to help reduce food waste in the communities where they operate.

 According to their [sustainability website](https://www.wegmans.com/values-in-action/sustainability-at-wegmans/), Wegmans has donated 26.8 million pounds of food (perishable and nonperishable) through these corporate responsibility efforts in 2021.